hantsy/spring-reactive-sample/README.md

 ## Sample Codes

-The following table list all sample codes related to the above posts.
+The following table lists all sample codes related to the above posts.

 ### Spring Samples